kittyschulz/visual_census/README.md

 ## 1. Fine-Grained Car Classification

-The first step in performing this Visual Census was to fine tune a pre-built image classifier on the [Stanford cars dataset](https://ai.stanford.edu/~jkrause/cars/car_dataset.html).
+The first step in performing this Visual Census is to fine tune a pre-trained image classifier on the [Stanford cars dataset](https://ai.stanford.edu/~jkrause/cars/car_dataset.html).

 ### The Stanford Cars Dataset